opencfp/opencfp/README.md

 6. Customize /config/config.development.ini as needed for your environment and site settings.

-IMPORTANT: The enddate will be observed.
+NOTE: The enddate will be observed.
 The app now locks at 11:59pm on the given enddate.

 7. Alter the /classes/OpenCFP/Bootstrap.php file with the desired $environment.
 Lines 11 and 12.